EMI licence in the Netherlands — the DNB application

 2. Legal basis

-- Wet op het financieel toezicht (Wft) — Articles 2:10a and following on E-money instellingen
+- Wet op het financieel toezicht (Wft) — the licensing and supervision seat for elektronischgeldinstellingen

-- Besluit prudentiële regels Wft (Bpr) — prudential implementing rules
+- Besluit prudentiële regels Wft (Bpr) — the prudential implementing decree

 3. Who can apply

-- A Dutch-incorporated entity (BV or NV) with substance in the Netherlands
+- A Dutch-incorporated entity — BV or NV — with genuine substance in the Netherlands

-- Demonstrably fit-and-proper dagelijks beleidsbepalers (day-to-day policymakers) and senior management
+- Fit-and-proper dagelijks beleidsbepalers (day-to-day policymakers) tested individually by DNB

-- A complete application file — accepted in English or Dutch
+- A complete file — accepted in English or Dutch

 4. What goes in the application file